w3c/sustainableweb-ig/tagFilter.md

 - Uses CSS and Vanilla JavaScript with no dependencies (lightweight).
 - It works offline, progressively enhances, and is low maintenance.
 - Works across desktop and handheld browsers (good compatibility).
+- It supports query strings based on tag names (and `id` where duplication exists).

 ## HTML